Bartonville, Texas: Education

-Different portions of Bartonville are served by the Denton Independent School District (east-south) and by the Argyle Independent School District (northwest).
+The east and south portions of Bartonville are served by the Denton Independent School District and the northwest by the Argyle Independent School District.

 Most of Denton ISD Bartonville is zoned to Adkins Elementary School, while a single parcel is zoned to E. P. Rayzor Elementary School.
 The Denton ISD part is zoned to Harpool Middle School, and Guyer High School.